 President, the only non-senior in the starting lineup, and the last option on offense, took the 17-foot jumper, and it bounced off the front of the rim.
 Bibby corralled the rebound and was immediately fouled with 2.3 seconds remaining.

 Again, the tension could be felt from here to Tucson.
-But Bibby, undaunted, nailed both and what was anxiety became euphoria.
+Bibby, undaunted, nailed both free throws and what was anxiety became euphoria.
 When the buzzer sounded, Arizona’s bench went immediately to Bibby for a celebratory hug.

 “I was looking to be involved at the end,” Bibby said.
 “I wanted to be there for my teammates and coaches.”

 A.J.
-Bramlett had 15 rebounds against the College of Charleston and Bennett Davison added 11.
+Bramlett had 15 rebounds and Bennett Davison added 11.

 Now the Wildcats (21-9) can have their rematch against Kansas, which beat the UA last year in the Sweet Sixteen.
 The Wildcats play the No. 1-ranked Jayhawks (34-1) in six days in Birmingham, Ala.